Perform Searches Within a Specific Website

 Why would you want to code all this Boolean logic?
 We have said this before but we feel the need to reiterate the point.
 Use the Google Advanced Search page for all genealogy searches.
 Stop wasting your time on the main Google page playing computer programmer and instead spend your time doing genealogy searches on the Google Advanced Search page.

-The Google Advanced Search page allows a much more methodical approach to genealogy searches.
+The Google Advanced Search page also allows a much more methodical approach to genealogy searches.
 This should enable you to perform more detailed and complicated genealogy searches for your ancestors.
-Ultimately, the ability to perform more detailed Google genealogy searches on the Advanced Search page can only help you find the genealogy records that you are looking for.

 A Final Note on Google Genealogy Searches